Xzq70r4/MagazineProject-Rewritten/README.md

 Have search for posts with autocomplete.

+Create example database.
+When start app for first time.

 **Regular Users** can free read posts, comments and see another profiles.
 After logging they can add comments and change their profile settings.

 ## Roles ##